-Whether you’re a freelancer or blogger, among the most difficult things is to proofread your own writing.
+Whether you’re a freelancer or blogger, among the most difficult things is proofreading your own writing.
 And without taking time to verify your content, it could lead to losing clients and/or fans of your blog.
 Today, let me go over a few methods to help you.

-But keep in mind, there are times where even I will find a mistake when looking back at a recent post.
+But keep in mind, there are times when even I will find a mistake when looking back at a recent post.
 No one is perfect…not even paid editors.

 And since not everyone has the money to pay for an actual editor, it often falls on the writer’s shoulders to make sure everything is as close to perfect as possible.